 Voluntary training with HAL is anticipated to maintain and enhance body functions and increase their independence.
 The compact and lightweight model can widely be introduced to various situations like fun group activities at the facility and thorough care at home visits.

-Through medical and anatomical analysis and simulation of care activity such as transfer and position change support, a function was developed to further minimize the lumbar burden.
+Through medical and anatomical analysis and simulation of care activity such as transfer and position change support, a function was developed to further minimise the lumbar burden.

 In addition to the “Hybrid Mode” where The Wearable Cyborg™ HAL︎ detects “bioelectrical signal” reflected on the will of body movement transmitted from the brain to the muscle through the nerve system, it is now installed with a new mode called “Cybernics Autonomous Control mode”, which can allow the user to use the device without having to attach the sensors.
 This is especially useful for caregivers who wanted to use HAL︎ in various situations with minimal effort, as the device can now be worn in under 10 seconds using the new mode.

-Reduction of the physical burden of caregivers leads to improvement of the labor environment and prevention of work accidents.
+Reduction of the physical burden of caregivers leads to improvement of the labour environment and prevention of work accidents.
 Additionally, enhancement of the independence of the care-receiver, such as sit-to-stand action without support reduces the burden of the person, but also significantly reduces the burden of the caregiver.
-The double role of the new Wearable Cyborg™ HAL︎ will approach solving the issues of an aging society.
+The double role of the new Wearable Cyborg™ HAL︎ will approach solving the issues of an ageing society.

 Recovery